hashicorp/terraform-provider-hcp/docs/guides/hvn-route-migration-guide.md

 # Introducing HVN routes

 The HVN route is a new resource that belongs to an HVN.
-It contains a CIDR block and targets a networking connection: currently, either a peering or transit gateway attachment.
+It contains a CIDR block and targets a networking connection: either a peering or transit gateway attachment.

-TODO: expand on why they're being introduced.
+HVN routes provide a general view on how an HVN's traffic is routed across all networking connections and create a flexible way of managing these routing rules.

 ## Migrating existing peerings and transit gateway attachments